-Note: Maximum benefits are calculated assuming that the unit contains one adult and two children who are not subject to a family cap, has no special needs, pays for shelter, and lives in the most populated area of the state.
+Note: Maximum benefits are calculated assuming that the unit contains one adult and two children not subject to a family cap, has no special needs, pays for shelter, and lives in the most populated area of the state.

-&lt;sup>1 Applies to units that have received assistance for at least two months in a lifetime.
-For units receiving the first and second months of benefits, the Standard of Assistance for a family of three is \$712.
+1 Applies to units that have received assistance for at least two months in a lifetime.
+For units receiving the first and second months of benefits, the maximum benefit for a family of three is \$712.